thenriq/Iris_dataset_Fisher/README.md

 <br/>

-**RESULTS FROM RUNING THE ANALYS.PY SCRIPT**
+**Results from runing the analys.py script**

 This script will create *4 histograms* in the origin folder, save a *text file* named *dataset.txt* with a summary of this dataset, print out on the terminal the *data amount* contained in the dataset, the *first 10 rows* in this datset, the *last 10 rows* and, in the end, it will *plot 10 diagrams* and *line plots* on screen.
 All tasks performed by this script will be described in detail below.

 <br/>

-**SCRIPT IN DETAIL**
+**Scipt in detail**

 All the libraries installed must be imported in order to enable it to run successfully.
-The commands used to import these libraries are described as below:
+The commands used to import these libraries are described as below: *(lines 3-5)

 `import pandas as pd`

 `import seaborn as sns`

 `import matplotlib.pyplot as plt`